Saint Anselm College Survey Center Launches Inaugural Poll

 The NHIOP poll also asked voters for their level of concern with Russian election interference.
 Of Republicans, nearly 22% are “Very Concerned,” and 20% are “Somewhat Concerned.”
 Among Democrats in New Hampshire, over 74% of voters are “Very Concerned.”

 The Saint Anselm College Survey Center was created following the mixed polling results prior to the 2016 Presidential election.

 “The NHIOP at Saint Anselm College has created a professional survey center with state-of-the-art collection equipment to run a solid, highly scientific poll,” explains Levesque.
 Our surveys are conducted exclusively with officially-registered voters.
 We dial them directly; we don’t randomly dial, and we concentrate our survey time to ensure a statistically-valid poll.”

 The poll of registered voters is conducted by Saint Anselm College students, providing an excellent learning opportunity, especially for political aspirants.
 Levesque notes he as well as involved faculty and the students must be certified by the college’s Institutional Review Board before participation in the polling.

 Saint Anselm College

-Founded in 1889, Saint Anselm College is a four-year liberal arts college providing a 21st century education in the Catholic, Benedictine tradition.
-Located in southern New Hampshire near Boston and the seacoast, Saint Anselm is well known for its strong liberal arts and nursing programs as well as for the New Hampshire Institute of Politics. www.anselm.edu
+Founded in 1889, Saint Anselm College is a nationally-ranked four-year liberal arts college providing a 21st century education in the Catholic, Benedictine tradition.
+Located in the greater Boston region in southern New Hampshire, Saint Anselm is well known for its strong liberal arts curriculum, the New Hampshire Institute of Politics, commitment to inclusiveness, a highly successful nursing program, and a legacy of community service. www.anselm.edu